kasperskov/monome_grainfields-v1.1/README.md

 Control individual voices directly in the application or via the included Lemur interface (requires Lemur on iPad).

-Install the interface on iPad ('monome_grainfields.jzml' in project folder>other) and make sure to provide the correct port and host settings for incoming and outgoing OSC.
+Install the interface on iPad ('monome_grainfields.jzml' in the project folder) and make sure to provide the correct port and host settings for incoming and outgoing OSC.

 ### Grain parameters